NICHD-BSPC/r-setup/README.md

 If you have a nicely customized `.vimrc`, just copy it over, nvim is backwards compatible with vim.

 Otherwise, copy the contents of this repo's `init.vim` to use neoterm.
+In `bash`:

 ```bash
 mkdir -p .config/nvim